-I put screws in pocket holes on both legs, and on the front and back on the left side.
+I put pocket hole screws on both legs, and on the front and back on the left side.
 If you look close, you can see I also put screws in that cleat on the inside left.
-I also put screws on the cleat opposite of that one.
+Screws were also put on the cleat opposite of that one.
 And… you KNOW I also used Gorilla Wood Glue.
-I put 2 1/2 inch casters on each of the feet.
+I put 2 ½ inch casters on each of the feet.
 You can also see that I removed the trim piece that had been under the drawer section.

-I put bead board on both sides and the back.
+Bead board on both sides and the back of the diy kitchen island seemed like the best option.
 None of the bead board matches.
 On this side, it’s actually tongue and groove.

 On the back it is bead board paneling I got at jamie’s home depot cull bin. (note the lack of wood trim)

 The left side here it is some different bead board paneling.
 Here it is in the paint booth waiting for a coat of primer.